Visitor Services Volunteer

 Physical Demands & Work Environment

-Standing for long periods of time, walking, bending, lifting of moderately heavy items and sedentary work is required.
-Work is generally performed indoors in both a visitor center and office setting.
-Trips to park field locations or local travel within or near International Falls may be required.
-The volunteer may be subject to working in various weather conditions.
+Standing for long periods of time, walking on uneven surfaces, bending, lifting of moderately heavy items, use of stepstools and ladders to reach high shelves, and sedentary work is required.
+Work is generally performed indoors in both visitor center and office settings.
+Trips to park field locations or local travel within or near International Falls, Kabetogama, Ash River, or Crane Lake may be required, which may include travelling as a passenger on a government vessel.
+The volunteer may be subject to working in adverse weather conditions while outdoors.

 Did You Know?